SUPERNOOB20/Stellar-Defenders/README.md

 <br/>
 <br/>
 # COMPATIBLITY
-Right now I have yet to figure out how to compile my python scripts (haven't been able to pull that off successfully yet...).
+Right now I have yet to make an installer for my game (with InnoSetup) and figure out how to compile (hopefully at least some of) my python scripts to C (haven't gotten to it yet...).
 Since we're still in alpha, that's fine.
 However, keep in mind that as of now to run my game you will need:

 - Python +3.11